YuliyaSheichenka/SQL_Handbook/sql_reference_handbook.md

 ### CASE Clause
-CASE statement in always used within SELECT clause.
+CASE clause in always used within SELECT clause.
+There is a comma before a CASE clause.
 CASE statement includes WHEN, THEN, (optionnaly ELSE) and END keywords.
 (There are no commas at the end of each condition beginning with WHEN)
 ````sql